Category: Flatbread Blog and News

 Legend about Lavash and the Armenian King

 According to the legend, King Aram of Armenia was imprisoned by the Assyrian ruler, Nebuchadnezzar, during a battle.
 The Assyrian leader didn’t consider this to be a victory over the king, so he said that he would deprive Aram from food for 10 days.
 On the 11th day the two would have an archery competition.
+You can honor this ancient tradition with the lavash we bake today, using the same simple, time-honored methods.
+Taste the bread that saved a king with our ARA-Z Lavash.

 If the Armenian king managed to win, that would mean he was stronger than the Assyrian ruler, so he would set King Aram free.